Lead with Relevant Results in Your Executive Resume

 Increased sales 250% in 13 months by identifying and pursuing new market area designed to serve emerging need for increased legislation in care facilities.

-The two statements above come from the very same experience, they are just positioned in different ways.
+The two statements above come from the same experience but are each positioned differently.

 Results are often measurable details or metrics that address: How many?
 How much?
 How often?